Applying for BFI National Lottery Development funding

 9. Conditions of funding

-If you are offered an award from us, in addition to the General Conditions of National Lottery Funding, the following conditions will apply to your award:
+If we offer you an award, in addition to the General Conditions of National Lottery Funding, the following conditions will apply to your award:

 1. Use and cashflow of award